 An advertising strategy should support the marketing plan, which in turn supports the company business plan.

-Example: Say the SWOT analysis reveals that there is serious and growing competition from price slashers.
+For example, say the SWOT analysis reveals that there is serious and growing competition from price slashers.

-Your strategy might be:
+Your strategy to deal with that particular issue might be:

 You can also see that the ad strategy deals with the big strategic issues: branding, positioning, direct marketing, and media.
-And it does so with simple action statements describing, high-level, what you intend to accomplish.
+And it does so with simple action statements describing, at a high-level, what you intend to accomplish.

 "OK, Mr. President.
 Here's what's going on.
 Big picture.
 One, two, three.